wpswings/mwb-bookings-for-woocommerce/README.txt

 == Changelog ==

+= 3.11.6 - Released on 12 May 2026 =

+* New: Performance optimization.
+* New: Dashboard design change.
+* New: Latest Compatibility with WP [6.9] and WC [10.7].

 = 3.11.5 - Released on 20 April 2026 =

 * New: Latest compatibility With WP [6.9] and WC [10.7].